 GDD is a course offered by the HubSpot Academy and has two sets of training and certifications: one is dedicated to digital agencies, while the other is dedicated to individuals.
-The latter lasts just over 4 hours and it is the one I successfully attended last April getting also its certification.
+The latter lasts just around 4 hours and I successfully attended it in April 2018.

 Uncovering the approach through this video course changed completely my perspective on website redesign and development making it even more deeply connected with user journeys mapping and the strategy phase both needed to build a compelling and result driven website.
 Unfortunately, I had no chances yet to fully apply it into my daily work, but I can’t wait to test it and try to customise it based on my future projects’ goals.
 I think it goes well also with the Modern Agile methodology, so I can’t be more excited 🙂